jwilliams2019/TeamBlackberry/Milestone2/ClassProj.md

 [T]
 [T]
 [U]
-[T]
+[T] Example end

 1. [U]As a visitor to the site, I want to be able to see information about a specified peak within a specified time span, so that I can learn about the specified peak.
 2. [U]As a visitor to the site, I want to see information about expeditions within a specified time span, so that I can look for interesting trends in data.
 3. [U]As someone who is wanting to make an expedition, I want to see information about peaks based on some search criteria so that I can make my expedition my own.
 4. [U]As a visitor to the site, I want to be able to see current and future expeditions, so I can feel invested in the journey.
-5. [E]As a member of the site, I want to easily manage team members of an expedition that I created.
-    * As a provider of information, I want to easily manage the members of an expedition that I created so that the form is easier to
+5. [U]As a provider of information, I want to easily manage the members of an expedition that I created so that the form is easier to fill out.
-6. [E]As a visitor to the site, I want to search the site with more options in a hidden tab so I can find expeditions or peaks with interesting information.
+6. [U]As a visitor to the site, I want to search the site with more options in a hidden tab so I can find expeditions or peaks with interesting information.
+7. [U]As an employee, I want to edit database information so that I can correct incorrect information.
-7. [E]As an employee of the company, I want to administer the site and database so I can review information in the database.
+8. [U]As a visitor to the site, I want to be able to make a post in the site's forum so that I can communicate with others in the community.
+9. [U]As a visitor to the site, I want to be able to comment on someone's forum post so that I can more specifically respond to them.
-As an employee, I want to edit any and all information in the database so I can correct mistakes and remove false information.
+10. [U]As an employee, I want to delete someone's forum post so that I can keep the community on track and welcoming.

 ## Initial Architecture Envisioning
     Diagrams and drawings, lists of components